elifesciences-publications/Java/README.md

 		Right click on "JRE System Library ..." -> Build Path -> Configure Build Path Add the external jars by clicking on "Add External Jars" Now locate where the appropriate jar file is on your computer

+#### This code is associated with the paper from Crispell et al., "Combining genomics and epidemiology to analyse bi-directional transmission of _Mycobacterium bovis_ in a multi-host system". eLife, 2019. http://doi.org/10.7554/eLife.45833